K0SS4/.dotfiles/README.md

     - ripgrep (for live grep in telescope)
     - llvm and lldb (for C/C++/Rust DAP)
     - cmake (for cmake integration)
-- nitrogen (for wallpaper)
+- nitrogen (for i3 wallpaper)
+- hyprpaper (for Hyprland wallpaper)
-- maim (screenshot utility)
+- maim (X screenshot utility)
-- xclip (for copying selected screenshot area to the clipboard)
+- xclip (for copying selected screenshot area to the clipboard - X only)
+- slurp (for selecting an area of desktop)
+- grim (for taking a wayland screenshot)
+- wl-copy (for copying the screen shot to a clipboard - Wayland only)
 - playerctl (for manipulation media flow(pause, play etc.))

 I hope I did not forget about something.
 You will probably have to adjust my polybar/xmobar scripts for example: